 We’ve referenced the strength training program by Mark Rippetoe which has been used by beginners and advanced trainers.
 Mark has been active in the fitness industry since the late 70s and has developed an exercise plan that focuses on compound movements such as squats, bench press, and deadlifts.

 If you don’t think that Mark’s program is adaptable to your plans, there’s an intermediate plan by Bill Starr named the Mad Cow program, which is preferred by those who’ve hit a plateau.
 The basis of this training program is that you’re progressively increasing weight (2.5%) on every set (and each week).
-For a complete breakdown of the program, you can check out this helpful article.

 At this point, you’ve probably referenced the two most popular strength training programs and likely done additional research.
 So it’s time that you put it all together and try it out, right?
 Before you implement this for yourself, here’s what you need to know and how to plan accordingly: